 However you say it, in whatever language, a rowing machine will definitely help you lose weight!

 I’ve written articles on the benefits of a rowing machine and what a rowing machine does for your body but I still get asked this question every now and then so I decided to make a whole separate post to address it.

-Not only did a rowing machine help me lose weight, it’s the main reason why I’m in the best shape of my life (and that’s a strong statement since I used to be a pretty decent runner)!
+Not only did a rowing machine help me lose weight, it’s the main reason why I’m in the best shape of my life!
+I became stronger, more lean, and vastly improved my cardiovascular capabilities.

 Here are some other comments regarding rowing machines I pulled from the web:

 - I lost almost 30 pounds in 3 months and my arms and back muscles are very defined already.
 I had to start working on all the complementary muscles with weights to avoid looking weird ;)

 - Indoor rowing was my weight loss “magic bullet” in terms of exercise, the activity I found that I could enjoy and maintain, and that would give me the results I was looking for.

 - The combination of a workout whose intensity I could vary just with the effort I put onto the flywheel and the stroke’s meditative, rhythmic synchronicity was irresistible.

 - Once I built up to being able to work with good effort on the rowing machine I started to see big changes happen, both in terms of losing weight and getting stronger.

 - (source: http://ucanrow2.com/about-us/sarahs-story/)